kathleenfwang/twitterclone/README.md

 ## User Stories
 The following functionality is completed:

+- [x] User can **sign in to Twitter** using OAuth login
+- [x]	User can **view tweets from their home timeline**
+  - [x] User is displayed the username, name, and body for each tweet
+  - [x] User can refresh tweets timeline by pulling down to refresh
+  - [x] User can see embedded image media within the tweet detail view
+  - [x] User can click links in tweets launch the web browser
 - [x] User can **compose and post a new tweet**
   - [x] User can click a “Compose” icon in the Action Bar on the top right
   - [x] User can then enter a new tweet and post this to twitter